btagliafierro/impower/docs/pages/background.md

 ***Figure 1**: Illustration of a floating offshore wind farm diagram, from offshore power generation to grid transmission lines*

+## The Challenge of Storm Events for Floating Offshore Wind Farms

 Wind farm energy production soars during stormy events[^1], but due to special control systems embedded in wind turbine generators, designed to protect them from excessive structural stress, the power output of a WT reduces drastically, say, from 5-10 MW (also known as *rated power*) to zero.
-For FOWTs, high wind speeds trigger really harsh sea states so that wind-wave-control systems coupling effects are essential to understanding the individual power output[^2] ([DNV 2021](#DNV2021 "DNV.
+For FOWTs, high wind speeds trigger really harsh sea states so that wind--wave-control systems coupling effects are essential to understanding the individual power output[^2] ([DNV 2021](#DNV2021 "DNV.
 (2021).
 DNV-ST-0119: Floating wind turbine structures.")).
 This reflects badly on the stability of the total power output, and this would not be conducive to the grid resilience either.

 Storms develop above the oceans and move inland to coastal areas, carrying high-speed winds and harsh ocean sea states; the length of the event is quite relevant and so to ensure power stability and security of the electricity supply, the power management system should be able to mobilize/activate storage facilities to make up for the power fluctuations that extreme weather events may trigger.

 [^1]: https://inews.co.uk/news/storm-eunice-turbines-generate-almost-50-per-cent-of-uk-electricity-needs-during-gale-force-winds-1470963

 [^2]: Excerpted from DNV-ST-0119:23 "Extreme loading of floating support structures will be a larger challenge than extreme loading of bottom-fixed structures"

 ## References
 - <a id="Lauria2024"></a> **Lauria 2024**: Lauria, A., Loprieno, P., Francone, A., Leone, E., & Tomasicchio, G. R. (2024).
 Recent advances in understanding the dynamic characterization of floating offshore wind turbines. *Ocean Engineering*, 307, 118189. https://doi.org/10.1016/j.oceaneng.2024.118189